osintami/fingerprintz/README.md

 13) edit sources_all_test.go and add your source to TestSources(t *testing.T)
 14) add your source to the etlr/etl/test/config.json file
 15) run the tests again, debug, fix up and ensure 100% coverage of your new source
+16) configure nods/config.json to include the new source
+17) test your new data items http://localhost:8082/nods/v1/data/ip/{name}/{item}?ip=187.190.197.253 as found in the data/{name}.json item schema file

 ### Normalized OSINT Data Server
 Written in Go, the NODS uses a URI to access data items, which is all documented in a data dictionary.
 Rules